 (Find complete requirement details in the Course Catalogue.)

 Majors and Minors

-While you are not expected to declare your major until the second semester of your sophomore year, keep in mind that Mount Holyoke students are required to complete not only a major but also a minor.
+You are not expected to declare your major until the second semester of your sophomore year, and you may also choose to pursue a second major, a minor, or a Nexus program.
 In place of a minor you can complete one of the Five College Certificate Programs.
-If you decide to pursue a minor, you will not be required to declare your minor until the spring of your junior year.
+If you decide to pursue a minor, you will not be required to declare until the spring of your junior year.
 More information about major and minor requirements can be found in the Catalogue.

-Students should earn 6 physical education units by the end of the junior year, starting from the first year.
-Four units are required for sophomore transfer students; 2 units for junior transfer students.
+Students should earn 4 physical education units by the end of the junior year, starting from the first year.
+Two units are required for transfer students and Frances Perkins Scholars.
 Physical education units are not academic credits and do not count toward the 128 academic credits required to graduate.